MicrosoftDocs/win32/desktop-src/Rsm/designing-an-rsm-application.md

 ---
-Description: 'The following topics describe how to design an RSM application.
-You should read it before you make decisions about how to use RSM in your application.' ms.assetid: '61e6de17-a590-45a6-9f74-66bd6aaf62ec'
+Description: The following topics describe how to design an RSM application.
+You should read it before you make decisions about how to use RSM in your application. ms.assetid: 61e6de17-a590-45a6-9f74-66bd6aaf62ec
-title: Designing an RSM Application
+title: Designing an RSM Application ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Designing an RSM Application